xt1/Help/Introduction/Common patterns/Plugin Pattern.md

-Date: 2016-05-10
-SortOrder: 8
+<properties date="2016-05-10"
+SortOrder="8"
+/>

 These patterns interact with the main application in order to provide a certain, very specific function on-demand.
 The NetServer application provides services that can be used by the plugin.
 The plugins are dependent on the services provided by the NetServer and does not usually work by themselves.
 Many of the big functionality areas in NetServer such as Lists, Archives, Tooltips, GUI Configuration, Search Operators and many more are implemented using plugins.

 The plugin concept of NetServer can be described as follows.

--   A public interface of the class is defined with an attribute that in effect says, “I am a plugin of this type“.
+* A public interface of the class is defined with an attribute that in effect says, “I am a plugin of this type“.
--   Write the required class with the necessary attributes.
+* Write the required class with the necessary attributes.
--   Write a Factory that locates any class that implements the given interface and are marked with its attributes.
+* Write a Factory that locates any class that implements the given interface and are marked with its attributes.

 The result of the above plugin concept is that you can add implementation without changing the NetServer code, which will be picked up automatically by the NetServer.